 I believe you will find this website very different from those of other New England paranormal investigators and ghost hunting groups.
-If you dislike strong opinion, fresh ideas and independent thought, this site will not be for you.
+Why?
+Here you will find answers.
+You have undoubtedly perused other sites, finding endless 'team' photos, but virtually nothing of value to you, the reader.
+Other than the obligatory, "Contact us!
+We'll come to your house and look for ghosts!", there is usually nothing remotely resembling useful information or advice.
+Here you will find what you have been searching for.
+However, if you dislike strong opinion, fresh ideas and independent thought, this site will not be for you.
 Please consider yourself forewarned...

 My name is Anthony Duda, a paranormal investigator based in historic and haunted Boston, Massachusetts.
 I conduct investigations in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont, as well as other regions of the United States and worldwide on a case-by-case basis.
 As a medical professional and former law enforcement officer, my experience is much broader than most, and I bring that knowledge, dedication and investigational expertise to Ghosts and Hauntings, EVP (Electronic Voice Phenomenon), UFO/USO phenomenon and Cryptozoology in this epicenter of strangeness we call New England.